 The completed list is a broad idea of who you’re fighting for the top position in search.
 Are you surprised by who’s on it?
 If so, you aren’t alone.
 So are many others.

 Spying on the Competition

 Okay, come on.
-It’s not as bad as it sounds.
+It’s not as bad as it sounds; think of it as gaining a competitive edge.
 And anyway, it’s your chance to be James Bond, right?